Emil Lewis Holmdahl: Battle of Zaragoza

 A few days after the battle, Holmdahl led a patrol of forty mounted men through the desert southeast of Juárez, searching for a band of Huerta troops who were raiding Villa's supply lines.
 Based in the Texas border town of Ysleta, fifteen miles east of EL Paso, the band crossed the Rio Grande into Mexico on daring raids and then fled back to Safety in Texas.

-Holmdahl was informed of the whereabouts of the raiders by an US army officer, who was an old comrade in the 20th Infantry Regiment, now stationed in El Paso.
+Holmdahl was informed of the whereabouts of the raiders by a US army officer, who was an old comrade in the 20th Infantry Regiment, now stationed in El Paso.
 They were patrolling the area in order to protect the border cities from bandits, which would ultimately lead to the Bandit War two years later.
 With this information, Holmdahl was able to slip into the group's camp at dawn, near Zaragoza and, although there were at least 200 federals, Holmdahl struck hard and fast.

 By positioning his men between the Federal camp and the river, Holmdahl's surprise attack cut off the enemies escape route and scattered most of the bands towards the river town of Zaragoza.
 Riding into town, Holmdahl was hit with a rifle bullet entering the top of his shoulder blade near the base of his neck and coming out beneath the shoulder blade.
 Knocked out of the saddle, Holmdahl fell into the dusty street of Zaragoza.
 Laying there, he watched his infuriated men shoot many of the raiders out of their saddles and capture 28 of them, while the remaining 172, unable to flee, were killed in the engagement.
 His men however, believing their commander dead, lined the prisoners against an adobe building and shoot them.

 Holmdahl was taken to El Paso, where under the care of American doctors he recovered and returned to the front.